codeforsanjose/disaster-response-sj/README.md

 #### Adding Images / Static Files

-Static assets/files should for a component should be placed in the same directory as the component it is used in, keeping components modular.
+Static assets/files for a component should be placed in the same directory as the component it is used in, keeping components modular.

 To load a static file like an image in your component, you'll need to import it at the top of your js file, which gives you the path as a string, and then use it in the render function where you need it: